Skip to main content

 System Overview

-• Engine Layer (Ray) performs distributed feature extraction, inference, taxonomy materialization, clustering, and long-running compute.
+Ray orchestrates distributed feature extraction, inference, taxonomy materialization, clustering, and other long-running compute.

-• Shared Storage (MongoDB, Qdrant, Redis, S3) acts as the contract between layers.
-No direct imports cross the API ↔ Engine boundary.
+MongoDB, Qdrant, Redis, and S3 provide the contract between layers—no direct imports cross the API ↔ Engine boundary.

 Service Architecture